therafiali/Learn_Theme_Development_in_Wordpress/Readme.md

 19. **Insert and Taxonomy Form by User:**
-    - add this code where you want to show search bar.
+    - add this code where you want to input drom user.
     ```php
           <?php